yetulaxman/containers-workflows/_hands-on/day4/snakemake-tykky.md

 title: Tutorial8 - Sankemake tykky example
 ---

-Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular workflow managers in the bioinformatics community.
+Snakemake workflow, which is described in terms of rules that define how to create output files from input files, is one of the popular workflows in the bioinformatics community.
 Snakemake is available as a module in Puhti environment.
-And also, Snakemake can be easily installed in the user's own disk space (e.g., Projappl directory) if you need to have a specific version for your scientific workflows.
+And also, Snakemake can be easily installed in the user's own disk space (e.g., Projappl directory) if a specific version of snakemake is needed.

-### Installing the needed python packages with tykky for Snakemake workflow
+### Installing the needed python packages with tykky wrapper

 Conda installations should not be done directly on Puhti.
 [Tykky wrapper tool](https://docs.csc.fi/computing/containers/tykky/) instead be used to install python packages in setting up your compute environment.
 The wrapper tool installs applications inside of a singularity container and thus  facilitates better performance in terms of faster startup times, reduced IO load, and reduced number of files on parallel filesystems.

-Here is an example of tykky-based custom installation for cytodata 2023 hackathon (make sure to edit with correct CSC project name and user name as needed):
+Here is an example of tykky-based custom installation for installing your python packages (make sure to edit with correct CSC project name and user name as needed):

 ```bash
 # start an interactive session once you are in login node